bradbell/xrst/test_rst/template_cmd.rst

 #.
 The template command allows for text replacement
    during the include so that *template_file* is like function or macro.

 #.
+It also allows for conditional including of sections of the template file
+   (when combined with the :ref:`suspend_cmd@boolean` argument in the suspend command).

+#.
 Errors and warnings in a template expansion will include both
    the line in the template file and the line where it is used.
    Errors and warnings in a sphinx include only report the